jrg94/CSE5544/assignment01/README.md

 #### Counts vs. Age Scatter Plot

-The following visualizations is a plot of incident counts versus age.
+The following visualization is a plot of incident counts versus age.

 ![Counts vs. Age][2]